 - I just work too much.
-I need a different job.
-Too stressful or too boring, too insignificant. - I just need more money.
+I need a different job. - I just need more money.
 If I had more money, I definitely would not be an anxious person. - If my kids were quieter and had better listening skills, I guarantee I would not be as angry as I am. - I need better opportunities, different education, less stress, better coping strategies, a different group leader, different pastor, different church, different city, a different president... and so forth and so on.